 d. any conditions or terms imposed in conjunction with one of the foregoing disciplinary actions.

-(9) Except as provided elsewhere in these rules, disciplinary warnings and dismissals of disciplinary actions are final action and are not subject to appeal.1.
-The following actions by the student conduct officer may be appealed by the complainant:
+(9) Except as provided elsewhere in these rules, disciplinary warnings and dismissals of disciplinary actions are final action and are not subject to appeal.

+(10) In cases involving allegations of sexual misconduct, the complainant has the right to appeal the following actions by the student conduct officer following the same procedures as set forth above for the respondent:

 a. the dismissal of a sexual misconduct complaint; or